acquitelol/elle/README.md

 <hr />

 ### ♡ **Exact literals**

+> [!NOTE]
+> You will probably never use exact literals when writing pure Elle code.
+Their only realistic use is to implement language features that don't exist yet.

 * An exact literal is Elle's way of implementing inline IR into the language.
 This basically means that you can write intermediate language code directly in Elle which compiles without any type, size, scope, or name context.